-So I’ve been raving about my newfound love for shopping at the refillable store and bulk bins for a few months now, but let’s be real, it’s daunting if you haven’t done it before.
+So I’ve been raving about my newfound love for shopping at the refill store and bulk bins for a few months now, but let’s be real, it’s daunting if you haven’t done it before.
 Or if you don’t know where to go shopping, that’s complicated too obviously.
-So here is a quick intro to refill/bulk buying to help you take that first step.
+So here is a quick intro to how to shop refill stores and bulk bins to help you take that first step.

 Why is refilling + bulk buying better?